No Need To Cut Back On Red Meat? Controversial New 'Guidelines' Lead To Outrage

 "There may be a benefit [from] reducing your intake of red or processed meat, and people should know that," says Bradley Johnston, one of the authors of the new analyses.

 On the other hand, "there may not be a benefit at all," Johnston says.
 "We're uncertain."

 Johnston previously authored a study, also published in the Annals of Internal Medicine, that challenged the quality of the evidence behind the recommendations to limit sugar.
-The paper was funded by the International Life Sciences Institute, a nonprofit group funded by large food and beverage companies that has come under scrutiny for its role in shaping food policy.
+That paper, published online in 2016, was funded by the International Life Sciences Institute, a nonprofit group funded by large food and beverage companies that has come under scrutiny for its role in shaping food policy.

 I asked Johnston what kind of study it would take to provide compelling evidence that reducing red meat consumption can reduce health risks.
 "It would take a lot of money ... and it should be based on randomized trials," Johnston says.